artur-gurgul-pro/artur-gurgul-pro.github.io/backlog.markdown

 There is a list of things i want to write the articles about

+(if you want me to spend more time on the blog, donate me. you can make suggestion what article to write next)

 # Functional programming
 * Functory
 * prmises: https://www.youtube.com/watch?v=s6SH72uAn3Q